from Times and Seasons, Nauvoo, Illinois, December 1, 1845:

 That the plan has been maturing for a long time, and that, in fact, with hate in their hearts, skillfully kept

-will be alike purged of American feeling, and shut out by a barrier of mountains and church restrictions
+be alike purged of American feeling, and shut out by a barrier of mountains and church restrictions from

-from any other than Mormon freedom.
-That the design of Brigham Young and the twelve is to build up
+any other than Mormon freedom.
+That the design of Brigham Young and the twelve is to build up a

-a sacerdotal tyranny, the spirit of which will be more repugnant to the spread of republican principles
+sacerdotal tyranny, the spirit of which will be more repugnant to the spread of republican principles than

-than could possibly be the rule of Europe.
+could possibly be the rule of Europe.
 These are William Smith's views.
-He is opposed to the plan
+He is opposed to the plan of

-notes on Arthur Conan Doyle's A Study in Scarlet
+notes on A. Conan Doyle's A Study in Scarlet

 When A Study in Scarlet appeared in 1887, polygamy was still an official practice of the Mormon church